|

 a fantastic eating experience, not for the

-fainthearted try the basement taverna on the
+fainthearted try the basement taverna

-the fruit and vegetable market.
+near the fruit and vegetable market.
 Don't be afraid.

 It just looks a little rough.
 There are no menus